tanxzen/Class10CS/README.md

 # Class 10 Computer Science Manipur Board

+### Focused on C language and application based questions.

 This github repo is based on my personal project / guide on **Manipur Board Computer Science**

 ### Based on Computer Science book :
 - `Manipuri Edition 2023 `